 The genus name to Eleocharis comes from the Greek "elos" for marsh and "charis" for grace.
 With more herbarium work and field study we might find that this little Eleocharis graces many more of the marshes in our state.
 This and many other Eleocharis species are important wildlife food for wetland birds and other animals.
 You can often see damselflies and dragonflies perching on the tops of the stems.

-There are three existing populations but only one of them contained over 100 plants.
-One other population was on a river sandbar and may be gone and four other populations were composed of only a few plants.
+There are 11 existing populations but two them contain over 100 plants.
 There are about 10 historical records from upstate New York and the Adirondacks which have not been checked.

 The short-term trend may be declining as most existing populations were small and in dynamic habitats.
 Two of largest populations have not been relocated recently.
 Current survey work is needed to see if this species still exists in New York.

 It is unclear if the long-term trend is declining because many historical sites in upstate New York have not been resurveyed specifically for this species.